Tyagi-Rohan-04/Mini-Market-Management-System/README.md

-<h4>Created a desktop application to manage and update grocery products and billing system to print out the bills of the individual customer. </h4>
+<h4>Programmed a desktop application using ASP.NET Core Framework and C#.</h4><br>
+<h4>It helps a user to add, update or delete the records of Products, Categories and Sellers through an interactive user interface by using windows form.
+You can also print a Bill or save it in a PDF format (for better accessibility of the data) in which you can get the details of the total product MRP seller wise.</h4><br>
+<h4>Implemented Sql Server Management System (SSMS) for backend development and convenient database management operations.</h4>